filipvojtko107/WPC/README.md

-# Wt_Extension
+# WPC
-Extension for C++ Web Toolkit (Wt) for creating and managing web pages with rendering content based on one main widget container.
+WPC (Web Page Container) is a extension for C++ Web Toolkit (Wt) for managing and rendering web pages based on internal path.

 Requirements: C++ Web Toolkit (Wt), GCC C++17